 The company is an affiliate of the Westlake Group, a vertically-integrated multi-national petrochemical company with a wealth of PVC processing experience operating more than 10 manufacturing facilities across North America.

 Westech Fence's vinyl fence, railings and deck systems are engineered and manufactured using state-of-the-art formulation and extrusion technologies that ensure its products meet and exceed industry standards.
 The proprietary PVC formulations include only the highest grades of PVC resins and high-performance additives processed with advanced blending and processing technologies to consistently deliver high quality.
-Every shipment of resin, additives and micro-ingredients that come to its Mount Vernon facility is tested, and every extrusion is inspected for color and gloss consistency, long-term color retention, superior impact performance and dimensional integrity.
+Every shipment of resin, additives and micro-ingredients that come to its Mount Vernon facility is tested, and every extrusion is inspected for colour and gloss consistency, long-term colour retention, superior impact performance and dimensional integrity.

 "The demand for low maintenance products continues to grow since homeowners simply do not want to spend their leisure time on home maintenance of any kind and are willing to pay a premium to avoid it," added Mr. Tsai.
 "We are seeing a major increase in product awareness and sales in vinyl fence, deck and railing products as a result of this demand," he concluded.